| Now playing "FIGHT THE GOOD FIGHT"

 While the album features a large amount of chops and flash, Williams also has a softer side to his playing that he brings to light in songs such as

-and lead parts of the song.
-Not only does this track showcase Williams’ versatility as a guitarist, but the softer, acoustic sound is a welcome diversion from
+rhythm and lead parts of the song.
+Not only does this track showcase Williams’ versatility as a guitarist, but the softer, acoustic sound is a welcome

 Overall, Musica Demetia is a strong release for the Toronto-based guitarist.
 The tracks are well-written, creatively arranged and the playing is absolutely